Our Impact on Health

 - Planting of grasses or shrubs/trees

-- Planting drought tolerant crops
+- Planting drought-tolerant crops